 Rainbow Peacock Swirl Soap Video

-Amy shared a slow-moving recipe with us for the peacock swirl soap challenge, and Amanda has some great ones, too.
+Amy shared a slow-moving recipe with us for the peacock swirl soap challenge.

 I needed to use up some Mango Butter I had on hand, so I came up with my own formula.
 Every soapmaker needs slow-movers in their arsenal, so I decided to share!